Best Organic Eco-Friendly Mattress: 2020 Reviews and Buyer’s Guide

 Traditional mattresses are created using a wide range of chemicals and glues which are bad for both your health and the environment.
 Synthetic foam was created at a time when latex was requisitioned for war purposes.

 While synthetic foams are cheap and often more comfortable than an innerspring mattress, they use up natural non-renewable resources.
-In addition the chemicals used to create the foam are released into the environment via the air and water.
-The glues and chemicals in traditional mattresses leech contaminants into your home as well, and some have been linked with side effects ranging from respiratory discomfort and allergies to cancer and endocrine disruption.
+The glues and chemicals in traditional foam mattresses leech contaminants into your home, and some have been linked with side effects ranging from respiratory discomfort and allergies to cancer and endocrine disruption.

 Here are the top reasons traditional memory foam, synthetic latex, and innerspring mattresses are NOT environmentally friendly: